malymary/malymary/README.md

 ### ChatGPT

 I love ChatGPT with all my heart and use it extensively in my work and studies.
-Do I have any concerns about being "replaced" as a software engineer?
+As a software engineer, do I have any concerns about being "replaced"?
 Nope.
 Not my first time, you know.

 <p align="left">
   <img src="gpt_meme.png" width="470" height="510">